gkswamy98/fast_irl/README.md

 - WalkerBulletEnv-v0 (walker)
 - antmaze-large-play-v2 (antmaze).

 For the first three environments, we use Soft-Actor Critic as our baseline policy optimizer.
 For antmaze, we use T3D+BC.
+See learners/gym_wrappers.py for wrappers to speed up learning for your own inverse reinforcement learning algorithms.